-Step 3: (Lower-right photo) Pick up a spring using VERY sharp tweezers with smooth jaws.
-Place over the middle boss in the 2nd row of the sideframe, compress it slightly, then align over the matching center boss in the bolster.
+Step 5: Pick up a spring using VERY sharp tweezers with smooth jaws.
+Place over the middle boss in the 2nd row of the sideframe, compress it slightly, row then align over the matching center boss in the bolster.
 Repeat for all springs across the front (2 or 3).
 No glue is required to hold springs in place.
 Repeat for the other side of the truck.